 CBT EXPERIENCED MANUAL, OR AUTOMATIC MOPED, NOVICE OR EXPERIENCED

-If you would like to do your CBT on an Automatic Moped (often referred to as a Twist and Go) or on a manual bike and you can already ride a manual bike, so confidently using clutch and gears, this is the course for you.
+If you are experienced on a manual bike and you can already ride confidently using clutch and gears, this is the course for you.
 If you have only spent 5 minutes in a field on a geared bike and still haven’t developed good clutch control, this is not the course for you, you should be booking in as a NOVICE MANUAL.

 If you have had limited experience on a manual bike but not quite sure how you will get on, please give me a call so I can advise you which would be the best option.
 I might be able to offer you a quick assessment on a geared bike to be sure you are booking on the right course.

-If you are ready to book go to the Contact Page to book and fill in the form so that we can offer you the best course to suit you.
+If you are ready to book go to the Contact Page and fill in the form so that we can offer you the best course to suit you.